isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_TRACEPOINT.md

 There are three methods of attaching tracepoint programs, from oldest and least recommended to newest and most recommended, however, all methods have this first part in common.

-We start by looking up the event ID in the tracefs.
+We start by looking up the event ID in the `tracefs`.
 Inside the event directory is located a pseudo-file called `id`, so for `xdp_exception` that would be `/sys/kernel/tracing/events/xdp/xdp_exception/id`.
 When reading the file a decimal number is returned.

 Next step is to open a new perf event using the [`perf_event_open`](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) syscall: